edgd1er/docker-ripper/README.md

 NGID: new group id to set ownership of output files (default 100)
 TZ: optional, define TimeZone.
 MVN_KEY: optional, set purchased key. if not defined the latest beta key is fetched.
 Delete settings.conf to force

+### Notifications

+three types of notifications are available: email, pushover, pushbullet.
+If EMAIL_SENDER is empty, no email is sent.
+If PUSHOVER_APP_TOKEN, no pushover is sent.
+If EMAIL_RECIPIENTS is empty, no pushbullet is sent.
+A global toggle `SEND_NOTIFICATION` is set (y/n) to enable or disable notifications.

 #### Using the web UI for logs